 This annual financial report covers Perpetual Balanced Growth Fund No. 2 (the Scheme) as an individual entity.
 The Scheme is a registered managed investment scheme under the Corporations Act 2001.
 The Scheme was constituted on 21 December 1992.
 The Scheme will terminate on 20 December 2072 unless terminated earlier in accordance with the provisions of the Scheme's Constitution (as amended).
-The Scheme is domiciled in Australia and is a for-profit entity.
+The Scheme is domiciled in Australia.
+For the purpose of the financial statements, the Scheme is a for-profit entity.